zyang01/zyang01.github.io/_posts/2025-03-22-on-uncensored-models.md

 [Sign the petition](https://petition.parliament.uk/petitions/723262/sponsors/new?token=xLYC9Lrpjhke5WTsqdXR){:target="_blank"}

 Edit (24 March 2025): My faithful theologian friend mentioned that my petition seems lacking in concrete actions for the government.
-In case you have not started a petition before, the submission form has a character limit, and I did the best I could.
+If you have not started a petition before, the submission form has a character limit, and I did the best I could.
 Otherwise, I would have stuffed the entire Holy Bible in there.
 I also came up with zero alternatives, which is unusual for the troublemaker that is me.
 I would argue that my petition already includes concrete enough actions for the government.
 It's just you need to have faith.

 ---